 Click, click, go!

-Meet Coding Critters™ Ranger & Zip, Scamper & Sneaker, and Rumble & Bumble, the cutest coding pals.
+Meet Coding Critters™ Ranger & Zip, Scamper & Sneaker, Rumble & Bumble, and Bopper, Hip & Hop, the cutest coding pals.
 Coding Critters offer the best of both play worlds: kids learn how to build code through step-by-step programming using the worded storybook, but these cute characters all have a personality of their own and can also be used for creative, pretend play.
 Use the arrow buttons to build the code and then watch the critter fetch a pal, chase down their or find a fun treat.
 (Suitable for ages 4+)